RAYEN: Imposition of Hard Convex Constraints on Neural Networks

-Both are convex optimization problems in which the objective function depends on a parameter $\boldsymbol{\gamma}$.
-Nonconvex objective functions could also be used, but we use convex objective functions to enable a direct comparison with the globally optimal solution obtained using a state-of-the-art convex optimization solver, such as Gurobi \cite{gurobi}.
-A detailed description of these problems is available in Appendix~\ref{subsec:Planning-problem}.
+Both have a convex quadratic objective function, which depends on a parameter $\boldsymbol{\gamma}$.
+Nonconvex objective functions could also be used, but we use convex objective functions to enable a direct comparison with the globally optimal solution obtained using a state-of-the-art convex optimization solver, such as Gurobi \cite{gurobi}. \definecolor{RedLight}{RGB}{255,204,204} \definecolor{GreenLight}{RGB}{204,255,204} {\cellcolor{RedLight}} {\cellcolor{GreenLight}}